 VPDS launched publicly serving 14,000+ active users across Visa.
 As LLM-assisted development became the norm, developers were increasingly pulling documentation into tools like ChatGPT and Claude to help with component implementation — but the workflow was painful.
 Manual select-all captured the wrong content, lost structural fidelity, and gave the model a garbled mess to work from.

 The team’s goal was to make VPDS documentation AI-ready.
-No competitor enterprise design system had done this yet.
 The question was how to do it in a way that was fast, discoverable, and actually produced clean output.

 Design Decisions